UMC 48x11/7x11.5 / N38 - cylindrical magnetic holder

 Demagnetization risk

 Watch the temperature.
-Exposing the magnet above 80 degrees Celsius will destroy its magnetic structure and pulling force.
+Exposing the magnet above 80 degrees Celsius will permanently weaken its properties and strength.

 Sensitization to coating